Toward Automated Robustness Evaluation of Mathematical Reasoning: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have seen rapid advancements in recent years and are becoming increasingly important in daily life and research~\cite {brown2020language,ChatGPT,Claude,llama3}.
-Numerous benchmarks \cite{chang2024survey} have been established to assess their performance on various tasks, such as mathematical problem solving \cite{cobbe2021training}, coding generation \cite{chen2021evaluating}, and instruction following~\cite{zhou2023instruction}.
-Although evaluation results on these benchmarks show that LLMs perform very well and even achieve human-level performance on many tasks, some studies~\cite{zhu2023promptbench,huang2024trustllm,cheng-etal-2024-autodetect} have found that LLMs might perform poorly on certain instructions or questions that humans believe to be simple.
+Large Language Models (LLMs) have seen rapid advancements in recent years and are becoming increasingly important in daily life and research~\cite {brown2020language,GPT-5,Claude,dubey2024llama}.
+Numerous benchmarks \cite{chang2024survey} have been established to assess their performance on various tasks, such as mathematical problem solving \cite{cobbe2021training}, coding generation \cite{chen2021evaluating}, instruction following~\cite{zhou2023instruction}, and compound question answering~\cite{hou2024compound}.

+Although these benchmarks show that LLMs perform very well and even achieve human-level performance on many tasks, some studies~\cite{zhu2023promptbench,huang2024trustllm,cheng-etal-2024-autodetect} have found that LLMs might perform poorly on certain instructions or questions that humans believe to be simple.
 These observations indicate that LLMs have significant robustness issues.

-Existing works~\cite{shiLargeLanguageModels2023,li-etal-2024-gsm,mirzadeh2024gsm} focus on the evaluation of LLM robustness by creation of benchmark variants on tasks like math reasoning~\cite{cobbe2021training}.
+Existing works~\cite{shiLargeLanguageModels2023,li-etal-2024-gsm,mirzadeh2024gsm} focus on evaluating LLM robustness by creating benchmark variants on tasks like math reasoning~\cite{cobbe2021training}.
 They observe that existing LLMs can still fail on problems that are slightly modified from the original samples.
-These findings hint at potential data contamination in pre-training or fine-tuning datasets~\cite{mirzadeh2024gsm}.
-However, previous works evaluate the LLM robustness by creating variants with template-based approaches \cite{shiLargeLanguageModels2023,mirzadeh2024gsm} or relying on a fixed set of perturbation rules \cite{li-etal-2024-gsm,zhu2024dynamic}.
-They underutilize the characteristics of the target LLMs during benchmark creation process and fail to explore more diverse robustness challenges for the target LLMs.
+These findings hint at potential data contamination in pre-training or fine-tuning datasets~\cite{mirzadeh2024gsm,zhang2024careful}.
+However, previous works evaluate the LLM robustness by creating variants with template-based approaches~\cite{shiLargeLanguageModels2023,mirzadeh2024gsm,kirtane2025mathrobust} or rely on a fixed set of perturbation rules \cite{li-etal-2024-gsm,zhu2024dynamic,abedin2025arithmattack}.
+They underutilize the characteristics of the target LLMs during the benchmark creation process and fail to explore more diverse robustness challenges for the target LLMs.